aws-samples/appsync-refarch-realtime/README.md

     ```javascript
     let url = 'https://api.themoviedb.org/3/movie/popular?api_key=<YOUR API KEY HERE>&language=en-US&page=';
     ```

+    **IMPORTANT**: This is a public and free API for a sample application that demonstrates different real-time use cases for unauthenticated/public users.
+In production scenarios secure API Keys or other important service credentials with [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) or features such as [Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) in AWS Lambda, DO NOT add API keys directly in your code.
+Delete or disable your TMDb API key after you tested the application.

 7. Install the Lambda dependencies and deploy the backend with SAM:
     ```bash